 Once it is broadcast, a transaction is stored by thousands of nodes all around the world, so it can't be cancelled.
 Eventually, it will either confirm, or it will be rejected after long enough unconfirmed.
 After 2 weeks unconfirmed, select "... / Resynchronize" in the wallet.
 If the transaction was rejected by the servers, the transaction will disappear and the coins will return to your address like they were never sent.
 If the transaction is still visible, try again the next day.
 Read more about cancelling or accelerating transactions here.

 To increase the chances of your transactions confirming more quickly, you will need to send the transaction with an appropriate fee.
 In Coinomi you can manually choose how much you pay in fees.
 The transaction fees go to the miners of each coin and not Coinomi.
 There are 3 predefined settings for Bitcoin (high / normal / low priority) which are automatically adjusted according to the network usage.

+If you don't want to depend on fee estimation algorithms you are also free to enter any amount you wish by using the "Custom" button.
 You can get an idea of what fees to use with services like https://bitcoinfees.21.co/.
-If your Ethereum transaction is not confirming, you can read about transaction fees here to resend or learn how to replace a transaction here.
+If your Ethereum transaction is not confirming, you can resend or learn how to replace a transaction here.

 Note on EXCHANGES from BTC:

-Please consider increasing your fees when performing exchanges via our in-app exchange providers, Shapeshift and Changelly.
-The timeout limits of those exchanges might be reached if the BTC transaction was sent with low fees and does not confirm within 48 hours.
-In this case, please open a ticket with Shapeshift Support at https://shapeshift.zendesk.com/hc/en-us/requests/new or Changelly support at email@example.com and provide them with your transaction ID and a BTC refund address of your choice.
-(Most usually your current Coinomi BTC "Receive" address).
+Please consider increasing your fees when performing exchanges via our in-app exchange providers Coinswitch and Changelly.
+The timeout limits of those exchanges might be reached if the BTC transaction was sent with low fees and does not confirm within a certain number of minutes or hours.
+In this case, please open a ticket with the exchange's support and provide them with your transaction ID and a BTC refund address of your choice.